straightVibing/Initial-Report/Initial Report.md

 # Work Schedule

-A proposed work schedule for the upcoming project is shown below in Figure \ref{fig:WS}
+A proposed work schedule for the upcoming project is shown below in Figure \ref{fig:WS}.

 \begin{landscape}